-Accounting Pronouncements Not Adopted as of March 31, 2024
+Accounting Pronouncements Not Adopted as of September 30, 2024

 ASU 2023-09: Income Taxes Topic 740 - Improvements to Income Tax Disclosures.
 This update standardizes categories for the effective tax rate reconciliation, requires disaggregation of income taxes and additional income tax-related disclosures.
 This update is required to be effective for the Company for fiscal periods beginning after December 15, 2024.
-As this accounting standard only impacts disclosures, it will not have a material impact on the Company's Consolidated Financial Statements.
+As this accounting standard is not expected to change the Company's accounting, it is not expected to have a material impact on the Company's consolidated financial statements.